You want to set up your blog but don’t know from where to start and how to create a blog?

 - SEO Plugin – Search Engine Optimization or SEO plugins optimises your site for the search engines.
 It also refines your site blog content so that it ranks higher in the search results.
 A ranking in the search engine result pages(SERP) means more organic traffic to your site.

-- Google Analytics – The Google Analytic plugins enables you to monitor website statistics like your website traffic, user behaviour and other important visitor insights.
+- Google Analytics – The Google Analytic plugins enable you to monitor website statistics like your website traffic, user behaviour and other important visitor insights.
 Monsterinsights plugin for Google Analytics is a popular choice for most bloggers.

 - Image Optimization Plugins – Images size affects the web page loading speed.
 The optimised images speed up the page loading without affecting the quality.
 ShortPixel is one such image optimization plugin.

-- Back up Plugin – If your site is attacked by a hacker or infected by virus/malicious code.
+- Back up Plugin – If your site is attacked by a hacker or infected by a virus/malicious code.
 All your efforts and years of hard work will be gone.
 A backup plugin backs up your site regularly.
 It keeps your data safe and secure and can be recovered easily.
 UpdraftPlus is a free backup plugin.
 We have a complete guide on how to backup WordPress?

 - Caching Plugins – Caching plugins make a local copy of the web pages.
 This reduces the data transfer between the browser and the server.
 Resulting in improvement in the site’s speed.